 This federal and state interplay has resulted in many legislative and regulatory changes at the state level.
 Indeed, most states have introduced (and adopted) bills that would authorize the commercial production of hemp within their borders.
 A smaller but growing number of states also regulate the sale of products derived from hemp.
 Our attorneys track these developments in real-time on behalf of multiple clients, and we provide a 50-state matrix showing how states regulate hemp and hemp products.

-In light of these legislative changes, we are presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (“Hemp CBD”).
-Today we head to New Mexico.
+In light of the rapidly evolving legislative changes, we are also presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (Hemp CBD).
+Today we turn to New Mexico.

 In 2017, New Mexico enacted Senate Bill 6, which established an industrial hemp program.
 The bill tasked the New Mexico Department of Agriculture (“NMDA”) with overseeing the production of the crop.

 Two years later, state lawmakers passed House Bill 581, codified, in part, at N.M.S.A. § 76-24, which provides a regulatory framework for the manufacture of Hemp CBD products, also known as “hemp finished products.”
 A “hemp finished product” is “a hemp product that is intended for retail sale and containing hemp or hemp extracts that includes food, food additives and herbs for human use, including consumption, that has a THC content of not more than three-tenths percent.”
 Unlike industrial hemp, hemp finished products are regulated by the New Mexico Environment Department (“NMED”).